arockenberger/NorKorr/README.md

 ### Planned Digital Editions of Letters in NB-kilder

-· Correspondence between Kitty Kielland and Arne Garborg, shal b 2018
+· Correspondence between Kitty Kielland and Arne Garborg, shall be published in 2018

-· Brev fra Sumatra (Jacob Iversen m.fl.), forventet publisering: 2018
+· Letters from Sumatra (Jacob Iversen et al.), shall be published in 2018

-· Brev fra Just Qvigstad, forventet publisering: 2019
+· Letters by Just Qvigstad, shall be published in 2019

-· Korrespondansen mellom Kitty Kielland og Eilif Peterssen, forventet publisering: 2019(?)
+· Correspondence between Kitty Kielland and Eilif Peterssen, shall be published in 2019(?)

-### Brevutgivelser NSL/bokselskap.no
+### Digital Editions of Letters in NSL/bokselskap.no
-pr 1/8-2018
+Status: 1/8-2018

 | FRA | TIL | ÅR | PUBLISERT |
 |---|---|---|---|